PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

     - 3.4 Essential: Site and materials content is accessible.
     - 3.6 Essential: Links and materials titles describe the destination or content.
-    - 3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video, Padlet or Xerte objects) in full screen.
+    - 3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video or Xerte objects) in full screen.

 ## Quick start